Teach Me

 Come back to questions

-You don’t have to have all the answers.
+You don’t have to have all the answers to questions about sex.
 Sex talk isn’t easy, and you may be unable to answer some questions.
 This is OK.

 Talk to your partner or a friend, get a book or Google the question your child had so you can come back to your child and answer it at their developmental level.